opensbli/opensbli/README.md

 * python-flake8 (for linting the code base)
 * Sphinx (to build the documentation)

+#### Note on previous version

+* The version 1.0 of OpenSBLI can be downloaded from [release][https://github.com/opensbli/opensbli/releases]
+* No enhancements of version 1.0 are planned

 #### Postprocessing:

 * Matplotlib for plot scripts